ZihangFu/comp693/README.md

 ---

 ### Notes
-This document has been streamlined to provide a concise and efficient overview of the **SportsConnect+** project.
+This document has been streamlined to provide a concise and efficient overview of the **SocialGather+** project.
 For further details or questions, please refer to the project's Q&A section.